 Getting into a Top-Name School

-This may not be important to some, but to others going to a school that is recognized as one of the “upper tier” is important.
-And admissions guidelines in those school are tight.
+This may not be important to some, but to others, going to a school that is recognized as one of the “upper tier” is important.
+And admissions guidelines in those schools are tight.
 The hack is to apply to schools that are known for academic areas that you are not going to major in.
 Are you a social sciences person?
-You might try applying to Dartmouth which is known for its math and science programs.
-Fewer liberal arts students apply and you increase your odds.
+You might try applying to Dartmouth, which is known for its math and science programs.
+Fewer liberal arts students apply, and you increase your odds.

 Get a Bunch of Credits on the Cheap

 One of the best college tricks out there and one that will save you a lot of money is to get many credits on the cheap as possible before you ever set foot on campus.
 Take all of the AP courses you can get in high school, so you have as many college credits going in as possible.
 Also, explore other sources of credits before you enter that 4-year institution at all.
 Everyone knows that doing the first two years at a community college is a lot cheaper.
 But how many students know about the program set up by the Bill and Melinda Gates Foundation that provides online coursework either at minimal cost or free?
 40 colleges and universities around the country have agreed to accept up to 60 credit hours from this program – that is virtually ½ of your degree credits.
 You can even take these courses while you are in college, reducing your semester load and racking up those credits during the summers.

 Getting the Most Compatible Roommate in Advance

 Studies do show that a mismatch of roommates can negatively impact academic performance.
 Why take the chance?
 A lot of colleges still assign roommates randomly or ask just a few cursory questions before making those assignments.
 One of the best college dorm tips and tricks is to find your roommate in advance, and both of you request each other.
 You can do this by getting on sites such as Roomsurf.com.
 It’s like a dating service for roommates.
 Find yours!